ciwchris/blog/posts/2024-03-11-faking-time-and-logs.md

 }
 ```

-Then a test can be written for the service which allows the test to control the date time and logger
+Then a test can be written for the service which allows the test to control the date time and logger:
-so that the tests are not brittle, remain simple and allow proper assertions:

 ```csharp
 [Test]